 Can anyone can get food stamps, settle back, and live high off the hog?

 You’ve likely heard stories (and outrage) about people using food stamps to purchase “steak and lobster” as well as cigarettes and alcohol, showing up at the grocery store in a nice car, nice clothes, a nice purse or an iPhone.
-The U.S. Congress sets the food stamps benefit amount at, on average, roughly $4 a day per person.
+But the federal government sets the food stamps benefit amount at, on average, roughly $4 a day per person.
 Yes, someone could save up their monthly allotment to buy some high-priced food items for a special occasion.
-(Prepared foods and anything that’s not food is not allowed.)
+(You can’t use food stamps to buy prepared foods or anything that’s not food.)
 They are likely eating rice and beans and peanut butter sandwiches – and going hungry – the rest of the month as result.

 Moreover, many people living in poverty fell into it through job loss, the loss of a partner or spouse, or a major illness or accident.
 They will maintain appearances and hold onto their nice things for as long as they can afford to.
 After all, they’re clearly being judged by those around them.